13 March 2018

 Health and wellness offerings are increasingly adapted to meet the expectations of consumers of processed food and beverages.
 In particular, ageing populations and a rise in health consciousness are creating a receptive environment for products that aid the “maintenance” of health, such as cholesterol-lowering spreads and high calcium milk.
 While health issues are creating new openings, convenience foods such as microwaveable and packaged foods, also looking promising in growth terms.

 As people become more health conscious, organic food is becoming more popular.
 Organic foods are foods produced using ‘natural’ farming methods, which do not involve the use of synthetic pesticides and chemical fertilisers.
 Organic farmers use management systems that promote and enhance biodiversity, biological cycles, and soil biological activity.
 Organic foods are not processed using irradiation, industrial solvents or chemical food additives.
 Organic processes maintain a food’s organic status by segregating it from synthetic and other prohibited materials, carefully tracking ingredients, and maintaining detailed record keeping.

-Online grocery shopping is becoming increasingly popular in Asian countries.
-In Taiwan and Japan, many working women buy food, including fresh fruit and vegetables through the internet.
+Online grocery shopping is becoming increasingly popular in Asia countries.
+In Taiwan and Japan, many working women buy food, including fresh fruit and vegetables through the Internet.
 On the mainland, online grocery shopping is popular in big cities such as Beijing and Shanghai, but shoppers prefer to purchase packaged/processed foods and snacks, rather than fresh food items, online.

 GM Food Labelling